What Is an Echocardiogram?

 Are There Different Kinds of Echocardiograms?

 There are four basic echocardiograms.
 Your doctor or specialist orders the correct one, based on your needs.
-Your primary care doctor has access to the expertise of other doctors, such as a trained cardiologist, to determine which tests and treatments are most effective for your symptoms.
+Since Medex is a multi-specialty group under one roof, your primary care doctor has access to the expertise of other doctors, such as a trained cardiologist, to determine which tests and treatments are most effective for your symptoms.
 The different tests include:

 What Happens During an Echocardiogram?